MichaelCurrin/grails-quickstart/README.md

 ### Run application

-Run the Grails - this will resolve dependencies and configure the application.
+Run Grails in the project root - this will resolve dependencies and configure the application.

 ```sh
 $ grails
 ```

-Enter `run-app`.
+Type `run-app` and press <kbd>Return</kbd>

 Open in the browser: